Jaylondelgado/case-n-parts/journal/Chad.md

 I also changed the thumbs up button on the detail of the build page to toggle to a thumbs down once a user has liked the build.
 It was pretty simple to implement.
 Just a little conditional statement for the `className` of the button and the icon.

 With some help, we got our Gitlab CI/CD deployment working, but we're still having issues getting it working on Heroku.
 Going to be working on that more tomorrow.

+## June 24th, 2022

+Me and the team worked on polishing up some of the site today.
+Some color changes on the signup and login page.
+Added a border to it as well so it stood out a bit more, added some padding to the inside of the input boxes for login, email, and password.

+We also finally got it deployed fully.
+It's working on Heroku.
+We did have to add the tables to the database manually, but it works.

+Made it to the end.
+Extremely happy with the project and the team!